dspec13/DBM-Image-Downloader/README.md

 # DBM-Image-Downloader
 This is a short python script to download all of the pages of [Dragon Ball Multiverse](https://www.dragonball-multiverse.com/) (as of 27 March 2020) to be imported into my Kindle using [Kindle Comic Converter](https://kcc.iosphe.re/) & [Calibre](https://calibre-ebook.com/).
+You can see the page quality on my Kindle Paperwhtie [here](https://imgur.com/a/RsKLo5P).

 ## If You Are Reading This In The Future...
 ...
 I am probably dead (Just Kidding!).
 But I doubt that I'll be updating this any further.
 As of now there are 1714 pages published in Dragonball Multiverse.
 If more pages have been published since the time I wrote this and now, just open the Downloader script with any text editor & change the value of the variable _currentNumberOfPagesPublished_ to the current number of pages published.
 Enjoy Reading!